 “After his plane crashes on a remote stretch of Papuan coast, civil engineer Ian Forrester is left stranded, hungry, and alone.
-He must survive the untamed wilderness, wait for rescue… and pray his dark secret doesn’t catch up to him.”
+He must survive the untamed wilderness, wait for rescue […] and pray [that] his dark secret [does not] catch up to him.”

 There are so many things about “Alluvium” that make it very worth playing.
-For example, take a look at the pixel art as an example.
-The entire color palette follows such a strangely intriguing style, without falling for heartless neon kitsch.
-The sound design is also convincing: The howling of the wild dogs, the engine noise of the plane, the ship in the distance, … Not to mention the fact that at every dramatic turning point in this adventure a tension-filled background music is getting played.
+For example, take a look at the pixel art, as the entire color palette follows such a strangely intriguing style without falling for heartless neon kitsch.
+The sound design is also convincing: The howling of the wild dogs, the engine noise of the plane, the ship in the distance, not to mention the fact that at every dramatic turning point in this adventure a tension-filled background music is getting played.
 However, not only the audiovisual presentation of this game is important, but also its grandiose puzzle design.

 Each riddle is neither too tricky nor too easy, as the solution will not be presented to you on a silver platter.
 Furthermore, “Alluvium” allows its players to try out the ‘wrong’ options as well: Whenever the protagonist Ian makes a decision that would result in his death, the subsequent path is briefly discussed by Ian himself and he explains why this plan would fail.
 After all, as an experienced engineer, he questions all possible scenarios.
 The voices behind the characters make a tremendous contribution to the atmosphere of this work.
 Adrian Vaughan in his role as Ian just fits perfectly.
-His distinctive voice acts as a perfect witness to the thoughts and moods of Ian.
+His distinctive voice acts as a perfect witness to the thoughts and moods of the protagonist.
 One feels his hope, his despair and later his determination.
-But all this is completed only when Ian meets Anna, spoken by the magnificent Sally Beaumont.
+But all of this gets only completed when Ian meets Anna, spoken by the magnificent Sally Beaumont.